idbrii/notes/_posts/wip-designing-for-reentry.md

 ---
 layout: post
-title: Designing for Re-entry: Getting players back into the game
+title: Designing for Re-entry and Getting Players Back Into the Game
 categories: [gamedev, design]

 ---